OliviaNguyen1789/E-commerce-Website-Traffic--Customer-Behavior-Sales-Performance-Analysis--SQL/README.md

 ## I. Introduction

-This project analyzes an e-commerce dataset using advanced SQL techniques on Google BigQuery, including Subquery, CTEs, and date-time manipulation.
+This project uses advanced SQL techniques on Google BigQuery, including Subquery, CTEs, and date-time manipulation to analyze customer behavior and sales performance from a dataset of 2,556 rows.
+The insights derived will support actionable recommendations to enhance marketing effectiveness and optimize sales strategies
-The objectives are:
-- Improving the company's revenue.
-- Understanding customer behavior to optimize conversion rates

-This analysis will help the Marketing and Sales teams make strategic, data-driven decisions to enhance business outcomes.
+Stakeholders: Marketing and Sales teams.

 ## II.
 Dataset Description